 - How many employees open and respond to polls or surveys

-- Number of interactions (shares, likes, comments, etc.)
+- The number of interactions (shares, likes, comments, etc.)

 Your next step: Don’t just collect the data.
 Regularly review it and take any necessary steps based on the data.
 Consider this – if you’re sending emails with vital information but only around 40% of your employees are opening and reading the message then you need a new internal communication tool.
 Also, if you are using a mobile communication tool, like Connecteam, you can instantly see who opened and read a message or update and for anyone who didn’t, send them a push notification reminder to ensure everyone is on the same page.